nexmo-community/video-overlay/README.md

 # Add Overlay to Video with the Vonage Video API

 Use the HTML5 Canvas API to add text or image overlays to your Vonage Video API (OpenTok) Publishers.

+This is a sample codebase which accompany's [this blog post](https://www.nexmo.com/blog/2020/08/25/add-overlay-to-video-with-the-vonage-video-api).

 ## Code of Conduct